Nasal valve surgery

 During nasal valve surgery, the anatomy of the inner nose is reshaped in order to improve air flow.
 Sometimes a “spreader graft” is required if the cause of the obstruction is a too-narrow nasal valve.
 The graft may be fashioned from excess septal cartilage, or it may be created from ear cartilage.
 Through small, invisible incisions made inside the nose, the pieces of cartilage are inserted in order to counteract the nasal valve collapse.
 Dissolvable sutures are used to close up the incisions.
 If a faulty columella (portion of skin separating the nostrils) is to blame for impaired breathing, the doctor will also repair this cartilage via micro incisions inside the nose.

 Recovery from nasal valve surgery

-Nasal valve clients can expect an average recovery time of 7-10 days.
+Nasal valve clients can possibly expect an average recovery time of 7-10 days.
 Pain medications are available for those who require them.
-If the procedure was performed with septoplasty or ">rhinoplasty, recovery will take longer.
+If the procedure was performed with septoplasty or rhinoplasty, recovery may take longer.
 In these cases, the doctor suggests abstaining from exercise, work and school for at least a week while swelling and discomfort begin to subside.
 If splints are in place, these are typically removed in around 5 days.
 Sleeping with the head elevated is recommended in order to hasten recovery.
 Dr. Kwak will schedule follow-up appointments, however you are always advised to call the office if anything seems amiss.
 The ESK team is here to help.